daltare/test-gh-actions/README.md

 -   Add app name and account name (in the `APPNAME: your-app-name` and `ACCOUNT: your-account-name` lines)
 -   Set app directory path in `rsconnect::deployApp()` function - this was done by adding an `APP_DIR` variable, and adding the `appDir = "${{ env.APP_DIR }}"` argument to `rsconnect::deployApp()`
+-   Add `paths: ['test-app/**']` in the header info (under the `on:` part), so that the action is only run when changes are made to files in the directory that hold the application files (`test-app`), rather than running the deployment action whenever any file in the repository is changed (note that this is not required, and may not always be the best course of action)
 -   Set `forceUpdate = TRUE` in `rsconnect::deployApp()` function (may not be strictly necessary)

+To find examples of how other users on GitHub set up their `shiny-deploy.yaml` file, use the following search on GitHub (and modify as needed): `path:shiny-deploy.yaml` (can also add search details like `user:`, `org:`, etc.)

 ### Lintr / Styler